Elaine (song): Synopsis

 The song is about a "devil-may-care path in pursuit of love".

 Composition

 ABBA: Let the Music Speak describes "Elaine" as a "bold and brazen up-tempo number", adding that it has a "wealth of treated synth effects".
 The pace remains the same throughout the song, and the intro has a "melodic riff that is squeezed and contorted over a series of suspended chords".
 This is followed by a "whistlable refrain".
 At the end of the second verse, the synths mimic the girls' voices.

 Analysis

 The song has a degree of programmatic irony, as the "extrovert nature" of the refrain juxtaposes "Agnetha and Frida's decisive and cutting unison stabs".

 Critical reception

-Abba - Uncensored on the Record says the song is "OK, in a rather frantic way", and adds that it "paled in comparison," in the author's opinion, to the song it was paired with in the single "The Winner Takes It All".
+Abba – Uncensored on the Record says the song is "OK, in a rather frantic way", and adds that it "paled in comparison," in the author's opinion, to the song it was paired with on the single "The Winner Takes It All".